janvda/node-red-contrib-google-oauth2/README.md

 Node-RED node for the Google Photos API.

+## Implementation Details

-This Node is derived from [node-red-contrib-google-oauth2](https://github.com/pckhib/node-red-contrib-google-oauth2): it reuses a big part of its implementation - especially the OAuth2 authentication.
+This Node is derived from [node-red-contrib-google-oauth2](https://github.com/pckhib/node-red-contrib-google-oauth2).
+It reuses a big part of its implementation - especially the OAuth2 authentication.

 The implementation of the Google Photos API is based on the [googlephotos package](https://www.npmjs.com/package/googlephotos) ([github](https://github.com/roopakv/google-photos)).